choosedigital/api-spec/Executing-an-API-call.md

 * The API returns JSON data (UTF-8)
 * All calls to the API are stateless
 * All interaction is client-server
-* As of this writing, the API only includes music and video media
+* As of this writing, the API only includes music, movie, ebook, and audiobook media

 ### Every request consists of the same basic parts: